nqcm/synonyms-in-quran/docs/L/live.md

 From this we get the derived word عشيرة which means clan, kinsfolk, or tribe.

-So عاشر means to live closely as a family, to be on intimate terms with someone, to associate closely with someone.
-(MTFQ)
+So عاشر means to live closely as a family, to be on intimate terms with someone, to associate closely with someone[^MTFQ].

 !!! quote "Surah An-Nisaa - 19"
     <div class="annotate" markdown>